Axway/MFT-ST-Automation-Ansible/README.md

 - Additional configuration such as repository encryption
 - Base ST tuning

+Additionally, you can opt to run the st_update playbook to update your existing install

 ### Security

 These configuration files and plays all use plain text passwords and do not encrypt sensitive data for demonstration purposes.